TheaAviss/PyQAAI/README.md

 ## Usage

-After installation, you can start using PyQAAI in any working directory by running the following command in your terminal:
+After installation, you can start using PyQAAI in any current working directory by running the following command in your terminal:

 ```bash
 pyqaai